 Conclusion

-Keeping your daycare clean is a top priority for your entire team.
-A daycare cleaning checklist ensures that any staff member or cleaning crew can step in and follow the same standards, and it helps you track all the areas that need attention so nothing gets overlooked.
+Keeping your childcare program clean is a top priority for your entire team.
+A daycare cleaning checklist ensures that any staff member or cleaning crew can step in and follow the same high standards.
+It helps you track all the areas that need attention so nothing gets overlooked.
 With a clear, thorough checklist in place, you can maintain a healthy, safe environment for children, staff, and families every day.